What is Mediavine?

 Sticky Sidebar Ad

-This unit will appear the end of your sidebar.
+This unit will appear at the end of your sidebar.
 As the user scrolls past the end of the sidebar and there’s content to continue reading, it will stick to the top of the screen.

 The key to this unit’s performance is as short of a sidebar as possible with nice, long content, so that as the reader scrolls down through your content, the unit stays with them for a good long while.
 This leads to higher viewability, which leads to much higher CPMs.